 - Limbo of the Lost uses these exact words in its ending, showing Fate and Destiny about to throw down again with a new human pawn, promising a sequel to pick up where the game leaves off.

 - Metal Gear Solid: Ocelot calling the president about the situation and letting slip that the president is not only involved, but one of the Snakes?
 MGS2: Otacon finding out the Patriots have all been dead for 100 years?
 MGS3: That Ocelot has handed the Legacy to the US Government, who he's been working for the whole time?
 MGS: Portable Ops: Ocelot's in on the true forming of the Patriots?

 - Each of the Metroid Prime games had one of these as its best ending.
 In the first game, the end of the credits cuts to the bubbling remains of Metroid Prime, out of which a clawed, eyeballed hand rises, revealing Dark Samus.
 In the second game, we see the glowing blue particles of Dark Samus reform in space.
-In the third game, Samus is followed off by a ship that closely resembles Sylux's ship, the Delano 7 from Metroid Prime Hunters.
-Let the wild speculation begin!
+In the third game, Samus is followed off by the Delano 7, Sylux's ship.

 - After the credits roll at the end of the original Mother, there's a shot of a mysterious man at a telephone, mentioning that "something new has come up".
 Which leads us to...

 - EarthBound's post-credits epilogue had Ness awakened by knocks at the front door, just like at the beginning of the game — but it's Picky at the door and not Porky, there to tell Ness that he has a note from his brother, proclaiming "Come and get me, loser!"

 - Which, as it turns out, he is not successful in doing.